 The SEVIS transfer process does both of the following:

 Once the DSO at the transfer-out school releases the record to the transfer-in school, the DSO at the transfer-in school can enter information into the Draft Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status."
 If the record was in Active status at the transfer-out school, the DSO at the transfer-in school can create an Initial record from the Draft record.
 The DSO may print a Form I-20 at this time.
-The DSO must register the student and create an Active record within 30 days of the program start date.
+The DSO must register the student and set the record into Active status within 30 days of the program start date.

 If the record was in Terminated status at the time of the transfer, the transfer-in DSO must populate the fields available in Draft before clicking the submit button.
 The record will remain in Terminated status and the DSO must recommend reinstatement and print a reinstatement Form I-20.
-The student must immediately file an application for reinstatement with U.S. Citizenship and Immigration Services (USCIS) unless the DSO put the student into Terminated status erroneously.
-In this case, the DSO may call the SEVIS Help Desk to request a data fix.
+The student must immediately file an application for reinstatement with U.S. Citizenship and Immigration Services (USCIS) unless the DSO or SEVIS put the student into Terminated status erroneously.
+In this case, the DSO may call the SEVP Response Center to request a data fix.

 A DSO at a SEVP-certified school must transfer the SEVIS records for any F-1 student accepted at another SEVP-certified school.
 SEVIS records are government property.
 A DSO may not refuse to transfer records for a student accepted by another SEVP-certified school for any reason; including financial or business reasons.
 Please note the SEVIS transfer process is a transfer of SEVIS records only.
 It does not obligate the school to transfer its own academic records.
 That is a matter of school policy.

-Initial admission – The first admission to the United States by an F-1 student using a given SEVIS ID number
+Initial admission – The first admission to the United States by an F-1 student using a given Student and Exchange Visitor Information System ID number.

-Transfer – The electronic transfer of a student’s SEVIS record from one SEVP-certified school to another
+Transfer – The release of a student’s record in Student and Exchange Visitor Information System from one SEVP-certified school to another.

 The student must maintain F-1 status at your school by pursuing a full course of study or be engaged in post-completion optional practical training (OPT) until the transfer release date.